ethereum/pos-evolution/pos-evolution.md

             store.justified_checkpoint = store.best_justified_checkpoint
 ```

 This function runs on each tick.
-At the end of each epoch, update the justified checkpoint used in the fork choice;
+At the end of each epoch, update the justified checkpoint used in the fork-choice;

 (ii)